10 Days Tour from Casablanca to Marrakech

 Also, the city is home to a number of historical sites, including the Medresa Bou Inania, which is a 14th century Islamic school, and the Mausoleum of Moulay Ismail, which is the tomb of one of Morocco’s most famous rulers.

 Later on, you drive to Fes.
-Dinner and overnight stay in Fes.
+Overnight stay in Fes.
 This marks the end of 4th day.

 Besides, Fes is one of the oldest and most well-preserved medieval cities in the world.
 Founded in the 9th century, it has served as Morocco’s capital at various points throughout history.
 Today, it is a major tourist destination for those interested in architecture, history, and culture.